Nooberieno/jura/README.md

 Use the arrows to traverse the lines.

+Use ctrl-S to save a file.

+Use ctrl-Q to quit.

 # Installation Guide
 Clone the repository and open the folder in the terminal.